What is Hoshin Kanri?

-Hoshin Planning, as it’s also called, consists of 7 points setting the direction of improvement initiatives, which unify a company’s organizational strategy.
+Hoshin Planning, as it’s also called, consists of 7 points setting the direction of improvement initiatives, which unify company organizational strategy.

 Why should companies implement Hoshin Kanri?

 As with all Lean tools, the aim of implementing Hoshin Kanri is minimizing waste and driving value to the client.
-It’s quite clear, that if a company runs multiple Kaizen initiatives at once, they may be overlapping and, in some cases, conflicting with each other.
+It’s easy to observe that if a company runs multiple Kaizen initiatives at once, they may be overlapping and, in some cases, conflicting with each other.
 While a company like that could achieve some results, they would be far greater if a systematic approach to deploying strategy - Hoshin Kanri - was used.

-A common problem in strategic development is not knowing what to say no to, rather than what to say yes to.
-Too many projects lead to staff burn out and generate waste through context switching, resulting in delays and fewer projects completed at the end of the year.
-Lean-driven overproduction fighting through decreased Work in Progress not only minimizes context switching but also improves process throughput.
+Not knowing what to say no to, rather than what to say yes to, is a common problem in strategic development.
+Too many projects lead to staff burnout and generate waste through context switching, resulting in delays and fewer projects completed at the end of the year.
+Since fighting overproduction with decreased Work in Progress helps to minimize context switching, it will also improve your process throughput.

-Hoshin Planning makes it possible to deploy a cascading strategic direction at all levels of a company, from the CEO right down to a local team leader, also delivering ways to successfully communicate and monitor that direction.
+Hoshin Planning makes it possible to deploy a cascading strategic direction at all levels of a company, from the CEO, right down to a local team leader, also delivering ways to communicate and monitor that direction successfully.

 How to use Hoshin Kanri?

 There is no better example of a successful implementation of Hoshin Kanri than the Toyota Production System.
-That said, it’s crucial to keep in mind, that the automotive masters have decades of Lean maturity under their belt, and trying to copy them without a preexisting culture would be equivalent to expecting a kid playing in their backyard to perform a triple salchow - the results will not be pleasant.
-Your journey should start with maturing present working models before you start emulating Toyota.
+That said, it will be crucial to keep in mind that the automotive masters have decades of Lean maturity under their belt.
+Hence, trying to copy them without a preexisting culture would be equivalent to expecting a kid playing in their backyard to perform a triple salchow - the results will not be pleasant.
+Your journey should start with maturing present working models before you begin emulating Toyota.

 Step 1: Strategy: Create the vision

-Build a 10-year vision through data from experts and your leadership teams’ experience, gathered across all areas and company locations.
-Take into account what, if any, vision statements and strategic goals are maintained already, and whether they need updating or turning into brand new ones.
+Build a 10-year vision on data from experts and your leadership team experience gathered across all areas and company locations.
+It will be worth considering any vision statements and strategic goals already maintained and whether they need updating or turning into brand new ones.

 Step 2: Tactics: Build short term objectives

 Translate the 10-year vision into more concrete, actionable 3 to 5-year plans.
-It should be done through the process of nemawashi, a collaborative approach in which senior and mid-level management discuss the viability of the proposed objectives, making reality-based adjustments where necessary.
-Typically, at this stage, it’s worth making a distinction between the objectives valid from existing clients’ perspective, and form your potential client’s outlook, separately.
+Do this through the process of nemawashi: a collaborative approach in which senior and mid-level management discuss the viability of the proposed objectives, making reality-based adjustments where necessary.
+Typically, at this stage, it pays to distinguish between the objectives valid from an existing client perspective, and form your potential client outlook, separately.

 Step 3: Set up detailed, yearly objectives

-It’s now time to create annual plans that further break down the 3-5 year strategic objectives, to decide how you’ll allocate targets to specific teams, and how they will achieve them.
-It’s a continuous, collaborative back-and-forth process known as catchball.
-It ensures that e.g. national and regional goals are refined while stretching the team, without creating unrealistic expectations.
+Next, create annual plans that further break down the 3-5 year strategic objectives to decide how to allocate targets to specific teams and how they should achieve them.
+This one is a continuous, collaborative back-and-forth process known as catch ball.
+It ensures that, e.g., national and regional goals are refined while - yes - stretching the team but without creating unrealistic expectations.

 Step 4: Communicate objectives to operations

-Plans made at step 3 are communicated down to the teams along with KPIs and objectives.
-These plans are often communicated using a Hoshin Planning matrix, or supplemented with project plans, resource demands, value streams, and other artifacts.
-All goals need translation into measurable metrics, at every level of the hierarchy.
+It’s time to communicate the plans made at step 3 down to the teams, along with KPIs and objectives.
+These plans are often communicated using a Hoshin Planning matrix or supplemented with project plans, resource demands, value streams, and other artifacts.
+All goals need translation into measurable metrics at every level of the hierarchy.

-Finally, it’s time to execute the yearly plans and objectives, often with the use of the PDCA cycle, or Kaizen events based on SCORE - Select, Clarify, Organize, Run, Evaluate.
-The key point here is to offer the teams a framework through which they’re able to plan, make, and measure improvements.
+Finally, you execute the yearly plans and objectives, often using the PDCA cycle or Kaizen events based on SCORE: Select, Clarify, Organize, Run, Evaluate.
+The crucial element is to offer the teams a framework to plan, make, and measure improvements.
 Failing to do so is likely going to render the objectives unachievable.

-Step 6: Review if the objectives are being met
+Step 6: Review if the objectives are met

-Through the use of Gemba and Kaizen the plan is reviewed and checked to see how the company is progressing towards the goals, to plan actions for now, and to better plan for next year.
-The review can be done at intervals that best match your company size and speed.
+Through Gemba and Kaizen the plan needs a review to see how the company is progressing.
+To schedule any actions for now and to set goals for next year.
+Do the review at intervals that best match your company size and speed.

 Step 7: Analyze objectives for the next year

-Using the data gathered from a year’s experience, you can now determine realistic goals for the year to come.
+Using the data gathered during the 12-month experience, you can now determine realistic goals for the year to come.

 Remarks on Toyota’s experience

-Hoshin Kanri’s main focus at Toyota has been to develop its people and leaders.
-Rather than being a cost-cutting, quick profit-making tool, Hoshin Planning is a long term philosophy, focusing on building the right process to produce the best results.
+Hoshin Kanri’s key focus at Toyota has been to develop its people and leaders.
+Rather than being a cost-cutting, quick profit-making tool, Hoshin Planning is a long-term philosophy, focusing on building a process relevant to producing the best results.